Nubunaga/BackOffice-end/README.md

 contains the buissness logic of the server with the following files that the server uses:

+<b>Exceptions:</b>
+Contains all the "Exceptions" files that are used in this program.

 <b>repository:</b>

 Contains the DB-class <b>UserRepository.java</b> that extends <b>CrudRepository</b> to allow fot the db calls to the server.